theosanderson/PlasmoTron/docs/DeckSetupAndCalibration.md

 Now proceed to calibrate as described in the [OpenTrons documentation](https://support.opentrons.com/getting-started/software-setup/calibrating-the-deck), until every item of equipment you need to use has a green tick.

 We're now ready to close the OpenTrons app and open up the web application.
 If the calibration is correct we will never need the OpenTrons app again.

+Next up you can get to grips with PlasmoTron itself in the [tutorial](Tutorial.md).